 Olives have a long history in Calaveras, with many orchards dating back to the Gold Rush.
 One of those old orchards, about six acres near Wallace, was slated for removal a few years ago when Kris and Alan Mangini saw an opportunity to buy the land and save the trees.
-For the past two or three seasons, the Manginis have been cleaning up the orchard, tilling the soil, and processing the harvested olives at their on-site mill.
-They also planted another acre of new trees and are expecting a better harvest this year, thanks to some well timed late spring rains.
+For the past several seasons, the Manginis have been cleaning up the orchard, tilling the soil, and processing the harvested olives at their on-site mill.
+They have also planted more trees to increase production.

 Mangini Ranch oil can be found retailing at Gold Country in Jackson, Tangles in Valley Springs and at the San Andreas farmers market on the second Wednesday of the month.
 Winter Creek, which has two labels – Winter Creek Oil and Ruscello d’Inverno, can be found at Tanner Vineyards tasting room in Murphys and at the Treasure Island Flea Market on the last weekend of the month.
 For the past three years, the two businesses have also teamed up to offer a special harvest experience to some of their customers who come pick olives, then get to help press them into oil and take home a bottle of the olive oil they helped produce.